-Professor Ohm began his academic career on the faculty of the University of Colorado Law School, where he also served as the Associate Dean for Academic Affairs and Faculty Director for the Silicon Flatirons Center.
+Professor Ohm began his academic career on the faculty of the University of Colorado Law School, where he served as the Associate Dean for Academic Affairs and helped direct the Silicon Flatirons Center.
 In 2016, he was appointed by the White House to the Commission on Evidence-Based Policymaking.
 From 2012 to 2013, Professor Ohm worked for the Federal Trade Commission as a Senior Policy Advisor.
-Before becoming a professor, he served as an Honors Program trial attorney in the U.S. Department of Justice's Computer Crime and Intellectual Property Section, and clerked for Judge Betty Fletcher of the United States Court of Appeals for the Ninth Circuit and Judge Mariana Pfaelzer of the United States District Court for the Central District of California.
+Before becoming a professor, he served in the U.S. Department of Justice's Computer Crime and Intellectual Property Section as an Honors Program trial attorney, and clerked for Judge Betty Fletcher of the United States Court of Appeals for the Ninth Circuit and Judge Mariana Pfaelzer of the United States District Court for the Central District of California.
 He is a graduate of the UCLA School of Law.